 17. Visit the Christchurch Botanic Gardens

 One of the largest public gardens in New Zealand (at a huge 52 acres!) is The Christchurch Botanic Gardens.
 You can easily spend a few hours wandering through the different sections here, each section is dedicated to a different season.
-For example, in the Summer section, there are hundreds of roses in bloom, while in the Spring section, you’ll be treated to lots of bright daffodils.
-It’s is one of my favorite places in Christchurch to go for a walk!
+For example, in the summer section, there are hundreds of roses in bloom, while in the spring section, you’ll be treated to lots of bright daffodils.
+It is one of my favorite places in Christchurch to go for a walk!

 You can also visit one of the many conservatories on-site, which is a great place to escape the cold during the winter.
 Walking around the gardens you will notice there’s lots of unique art on display too.
 For the kids, there’s a playground and a paddling pool – which is open in the warmer months from November to March!